HenrikBengtsson/jottr.org-blogdown/content/post/2022-04-22-parallelly_1.31.1.md

 $ docker run --cpus=3.5 rocker/r-base
 ```

-In this case cgroups will throttle our R process to consume at most 350% worth of CPU on the host, where 100% corresponds to a single CPU.
-In this case, `nproc` is of no use and simply give the number of CPUs on the host (e.g. 48).
+In this case, cgroups will throttle our R process to consume at most 350% worth of CPU on the host, where 100% corresponds to a single CPU.
+Here, `nproc` is of no use and simply gives the number of CPUs on the host (e.g. 48).
 Starting with **parallelly** 1.31.0, `parallelly::availableCores()` can detect that cgroups throttles R to an average load of 3.5 CPUs.
 Since we cannot run 3.5 parallel workers, `parallelly::availableCores()` rounds down to the nearest integer and return three (3).
 The [RStudio Cloud] is one example where CPU throttling is used, so if you work in RStudio Cloud, use `parallelly::availableCores()` and you will be good.

-While talking about RStudio Cloud, if you use a free account, you have only access to a single CPU core ("nCPUs = 1").
+While talking about RStudio Cloud, if you use a free account, you have access to only a single CPU core ("nCPUs = 1").
 In this case, `plan(multisession, workers = parallelly::availableCores())`, or equivalently, `plan(multisession)`, will fall back to sequential processing, because there is no point in running in parallel on a single core.
 If you still want to _prototype_ parallel processing in a single-core environment, say with two cores, you can set option `parallelly.availableCores.min = 2`.
 This makes `availableCores()` return two (2).